rockettheme/docs/Docs/joomla/extensions/rokupdater/INDEX.md

 ![][rokupdater_update_manager_1]

-For the vast majority of users, RokUpdater will exist on the Administrator interface as an included feature with other RocketTheme extensions and will only require a single initial setup in order to operate for all supported RocketTheme extensions.
+For the vast majority of users, RokUpdater will only require a single initial setup in order to operate for all supported RocketTheme extensions.

 Requirements
 ------------